arorarshi/survClust/README.md

 consolidated test labels.

-We see how logrank statistic is maximized at **k=3** and Standardized Pooled Withink Sum of Square Statistic (SPSS) is elbow-ed at k=3 as well.
+We see how logrank statistic is maximized at **k=3** and Standardized Pooled Within Sum of Square Statistic (SPWSS) is elbow-ed at k=3 as well.

 ``` r